Randy Weber

 Randall Keith Weber (born July 2, 1953) is an American businessman and politician who has represented Texas's 14th congressional district in the United States House of Representatives since 2013.
 He was previously a member of the Texas House of Representatives, representing the 29th district.
 He is a member of the Republican Party.

+In 2024, Weber was, according to GovTrack, “the most conservative member of the House of Representatives” during the 118th Congress.

 Early life, education, and business career

-Weber graduated from Alvin Community College and in 1977 earned a BS in public affairs from the University of Houston–Clear Lake.
+Weber graduated from Alvin Community College and in 1977 earned a Bachelor of Science in public affairs from the University of Houston–Clear Lake.
 In 1981, he founded Weber's Air & Heat Air-Conditioning Company.

 Early political career

 Weber was a city councilman of Pearland, Texas, for six years.
 He also served as a Brazoria County Grand Jury Commissioner, a Brazoria County Redistricting Committee member, a Texas Republican Party Convention delegate, president of Brazoria County Cities Association, a Brazoria County Republican Party member, and chair of the Pearland Area Republican Party Headquarters.

 Texas House of Representatives

 Elections

 After State Representative Glenda Dawson died on September 12, 2006, a special election was held on December 19.
 Businessman Mike P. O'Day earned 48% of the vote, falling just short of the 50% threshold.
 Weber earned 28% of the vote, qualifying for the runoff.
 In the January runoff, O'Day defeated him 57%–43%.

 After O'Day retired, Weber ran for the March 2008 primary and won with 59% of the vote.
 He won the general election with 60% of the vote.
 He was reelected in 2010 with 85% of the vote.